Peanut-Butter-OSS/PDF-Marking-Tool/docs/Backlog.md

 A similar solution should be considered for the marking tool as a built-in capability

 An alternative approach may be to store rubric data ad XMP metadata inside the document itself

+Tech considerations / experiments:
+ - Read XML file from within Acrobat
+ - Write XML file from within Acrobat
+ - Read config file from within Acrobat (To get location of XMLs)

+Selected for release 2.0

 ### IMP-11 - Improve Layout of Results Page
 The current results page looks a bit plain and can do with improved styling and structure